Dropshipping

 Do I need to pay customs duty?

-The company must correctly and clearly present the price of the goods, as well as any additional charges and costs, before you make the purchase.
+The company must inform you of any additional charges and costs, before you make the purchase.
 If the company has not informed you of the total price of the purchase before the transaction is made, you are not legally bound to pay these costs.
-However if you are informed that you are obligated to pay customs duty on the goods and do not do so, there is a risk that you will not receive the goods.
 You have the option of paying the customs duty under protest and subsequently claiming reimbursement of the customs duty paid from the company.

 Further information about customs duties on the Swedish Customs website